zaxlofful/game-eggs/valheim/valheim_bepinex/README.md

 BepInEx is currently one of the most popular modding tools for Unity on GitHub.

-This pack is preconfigured and usable for Valheim modding.
+This Egg is preconfigured and usable for Valheim modding; which requires changes from the base BepInEx release to function properly.

-In particular, the changes from base BepInEx releases are:
+In particular, for Valheim those changes are:

 - Added preconfigured BepInEx.cfg with console enabled.
 - Added unstripped Unity + Mono BCL DLLs for current versions of the game.
 See this issue comment for more info.